agoetee/alx_be_python/fns_and_dsa/README.md

         Calculate what the date will be after adding the specified number of days to the current date.
         Print the future date in a format like “YYYY-MM-DD”.

-Guidance:
+__Guidance__:

-    Start by importing the necessary components from the `datetime` module.
+ - Start by importing the necessary components from the `datetime` module.
-    Look into the `datetime.now()` function to get the current date and time.
+ - Look into the `datetime.now()` function to get the current date and time.
-    Use `timedelta(days=number_of_days)` to represent the duration to add to the current date.
+ - Use `timedelta(days=number_of_days)` to represent the duration to add to the current date.
-    Remember, Python’s official documentation is an excellent resource for learning how to use the standard library modules.
+ - Remember, Python’s official documentation is an excellent resource for learning how to use the standard library modules.

 Example Output (Hypothetical):